All Episodes

 Yeah.

-Uh oh, we got Tokyo, Japan.
+Oh, we got Tokyo, Japan.

 We got Honolulu, Hawaii.

-We got um Toronto, Canada.
+We got Toronto, Canada.

-So, guys, it's it's a network, man.
+So, guys, it's a network, man.

-It's it's really uh awesome, great network.
+It's really an awesome, great network.

-I had a couple haters there saying, like, oh, you um these guys paid a dozen books to come on a boat, and I'm like, that's just so low IQ.
+I had a couple haters there saying, like, oh, you, these guys paid a thousand books to come on a boat.

-Like the girls are a bonus.
+Like, the girls are a bonus.

 The girls are simply a bonus, guys.